raythree/consolelogger/README.md

 # Console Logger

-A simple, light-weight and fast console logger that uses [log-buffer](https://github.com/bahamas10/node-log-buffer) and [speed-date](https://github.com/gosquared/speed-date) for increased speed.
+A simple, light-weight and fast console logger that uses [speed-date](https://github.com/gosquared/speed-date) for fast timestamps.
 Ideal for production if you're using PM2 to manage logs via `stdout` and you don't need log file management or other appenders.
 Category logging was designed to be the same as [log4js-node](https://github.com/nomiddlename/log4js-node).

 Features: